The Best 10 Days in Costa Rica Itinerary

 Manuel Antonio is home to a stunning national park and a lively restaurant.
 The local beach is surrounded by a lush jungle filled with animated animals hopping from tree to tree.

-Manuel Antonio is also a great place to find authentic Costa Rican food and interesting handmade jewellery and other trinkets.
+Manuel Antonio is also a great place to find authentic Costa Rican food and interesting handmade jewelry and other trinkets.

 Manuel Antonio National Park